-- Bone marrow transplantation —Bone marrow is removed.
+Bone marrow transplant—Bone marrow is removed.
 Large doses of chemotherapy and/or radiation therapy are then applied to kill the cancer cells.
 After treatment, the bone marrow is replaced via a vein.
 Transplanted bone marrow may be from your bone marrow that was treated to remove cancer cells or marrow from a healthy donor.

-- Peripheral blood stem cell transplantation —Stem cells are very immature cells that produce blood cells.
+Peripheral blood stem cell transplant—Stem cells are very immature cells that produce blood cells.
 They are removed from circulating blood before chemotherapy or radiation treatment and then replaced after treatment.

 American Cancer Society

 Hodgkin lymphoma.
 National Cancer Institute

 Hodgkin disease.
 American Cancer Society website.
 Available at:

 http://www.cancer.org/acs/groups/cid/documents/webcontent/003105-pdf.pdf.
 Accessed March 3, 2014.

 Hodgkin lymphoma (HL).
 EBSCO DynaMed Plus website.
 Available at: